 You may not recognize my name, although chances are you’re familiar with my work.
-During the last two decades, I've written, edited or otherwise refined hundreds of lifestyle features, essays, social media content, and more for print and online publications including Yoga Journal, The Washington Post, Real Simple, Martha Stewart Living, and other websites, brands, and apps.
+During the last two decades, I've written, edited or otherwise refined hundreds of lifestyle features, essays, reviews, social media approaches, and more for print and online publications including Yoga Journal, Outside, The Washington Post, Real Simple, Martha Stewart Living, and other organizations, brands, and individuals.

-If you're the sort who cares for the opinions of others, my writing and editing has been featured on NPR's Thanksgiving Morning Edition and Wall Street Journal Asia.
-My discernment in the kitchen and at the keyboard were included in The Best American Recipes and The Best Food Writing.
+For those who care about the opinion of others, my reporting, writing and editing have been featured on the front page of Wall Street Journal Asia and NPR's Thanksgiving Morning Edition.
+My discernment at the keyboard and in the kitchen were included in The Best Food Writing and The Best American Recipes.
 I've repeatedly judged The James Beard Cookbook Awards.
-And the recipe website I curated was referred to by The New York Times reporter Kim Severson as, "The only source I trust besides The Times."
+I've been sought after by award-winning custom media and fledgling apps.
+And the recipe website I curated was once referred to by The New York Times reporter Kim Severson as "The only source I trust besides The Times."